The-Heeler-House/blueyplace2024/README.md

 Hablas Espanol?
 [Lee esto en su lugar](README.es.md)

+### Important notice!
+This repository is being used to develop additional features for the overlay **in case r/place returns**.
+Right now evidence of return is non-existent (in fact, there's evidence *against* it reoccurring), but we like to be prepared :p

-# /r/place 2023 collaborative minimap userscript
+# /r/place 2024 collaborative minimap userscript
 Help [/r/MyLittlePony](https://reddit.com/r/mylittlepony) get a pony on /r/place!

 ### I want to help place pixels!